The Boater's Guide of Arizona: A Handbook of Boating Laws and Responsibilities

 - Operating within the vicinity of a vessel in a manner that obstructs the visibility of either operator.

-- Heading into the wake of a vessel that is within 60 feet and causing half or more of the length of the personal watercraft to leave the water.
+- Heading into the wake of a vessel that is within 60 feet and causing half or more of the length of the PWC to leave the water.

 - Operating within 60 feet of another vessel, maneuvering quickly, turning sharply, or swerving unless the maneuver is necessary to avoid a collision.